tarsmachine/tarsmachine.github.io/index.md

 **Why:**

-> Knowledge become unstructured and mixed with ads and content spams on web
+> Knowledge searching become unstructured and mixed with ads and content spams on web

 **Solution:**